 Seek expert medical care when a bulge in your abdomen or groin causes pain and discomfort.
 Hernias cannot heal on their own.
 They sometimes require immediate care to prevent further damage such as bowel obstruction.
 Getting hernia surgery now can prevent the need for more complex surgery in the future.

-Your doctor will visually and physically assess the hernia to evaluate its location and size.
-You will also be asked questions to determine the type of pain you are experiencing.
-This will help us accurately diagnose your condition and determine the most effective treatment.
+The first step will be a physical exam.
+Your surgeon will visually and physically assess the hernia to evaluate its location and size.
+You will be asked questions to understand your symptoms.
+CT scans and ultrasounds may be ordered to determine the size and location of your hernia accurately.
+This information will help us create your treatment plan.

 Controlling Risk Factors that Can Cause Complications

 During the initial assessment, we review your medical history to assess your risk for complications during and following surgery.
 Certain factors, including diabetes, smoking, and obesity can increase your risk for infection and hernia recurrence and affect how quickly you recover from hernia surgery.